 Interested in taking part in Hayling Island Arts Trail 2021?

-Applications are will open later this year for next year's trail on 9th and 10th May 2021.
 Follow us on social media or subscribe to our newsletter to be updated when applications open.

-We took the decision to cancel the 2020 trail.
+We had to take the decision to cancel the 2020 trail.
 If you are an artist who applied to the 2020 trail your fee will automatically be rolled over to the 2021 trail.
 If you wish to withdraw completely then we can offer you a full refund.
 Please email Mike Johnson , sending him your bank details (sort code and account number), and he will refund your entry fee.

 If we do not hear from you we will automatically carry your payment forward to 2021.